Michaux-Technology/Geco-Kanban/README.md

 ## ✅ Project status

 Missing features für v.
-3.31 :
+4.00 :
 1. New users created in List of collaborators have the password: 1234.
 The user must change their password.
 2. Upcoming features :
-- Add file storage to projects.
+- Provide new users with a random password.
 - Employee occupancy table by project task.

 ## ✅ Questions / Answers